 Your child did it!
-They made it through elementary school with flying colors, and now they’re ready to embark on the next phase of their academic journey–the transition to middle school.
+They made it through elementary school with flying colors, and now they’re ready to embark on the next phase of their academic journey–their middle school transition.

 Whoa!
 Where did the time go?
-And while I’m sure you’re excited–and your child is probably even more excited–it makes sense that they might be a little nervous even though they might already be equipped with some back to school jokes.
+And while we’re sure you’re excited–and your child is probably even more excited–it makes sense that they might be a little nervous even though they might already be equipped with some back to school jokes.

 But before you get caught up in the horror-movie-background-music, here are a few things you (yes, you!) can do to answer your child’s questions about middle school, and make it just a little bit less of a culture shock for your child.

 What can I expect?

 What does your child know about middle school?
 Probably not much, beyond what Nickelodeon has taught them, and why should they?
 Your child’s elementary school teachers haven’t sat them down and given them the rundown of what they should expect, so here’s what you can do!

 1. To start off, pull up your child’s Middle School’s website and read through the school’s announcements with them.